lyubogeorgiev/Java-Advanced/Sets_Maps/README.md

 -

 Created a list and sorting the list in reverse order at the moment of entering the elements into the list.

+Exercise 01 - Unique Usernames
+-

+In order to store only unique usernames entered by the user from the console we are storing them in a Set.